All Saints Day is on a Sunday this year! So there should be ample time to celebrate this wonderful day in the liturgical year.

 Father Damien, Saint Christopher and the Christ Child, Saint Tarcisius, Blessed Imelda

 I made a medieval dress for Izzy when she was little.
-Rosie is going to wear it again this year.
-A $30 medieval dress from a Halloween Store was a great investment for us.
+Rosie wore it too.
+I also splurged and bought a $30 medieval dress from a Halloween Store which was a great investment for us too.
 There are a lot of female saints from that era.
 Izzy wore it and Rosie wore it last year.
 Alas, this will be the last year that it fits!

 This year the kids are St. Anthony of Egypt,

 Blessed Imelda (before she entered the convent!) and